CurrencyCloud/currencycloud-python/README.md

 -  **Setuptools or Distribute** - When using [setuptools](https://pypi.python.org/pypi/setuptools/), the
    library can be installed via setup.py or easy_install.

+## Deprecation Announcement
+October 2020: Python 2.7, 3.3 and 3.4 are now deprecated, they will not be supported from January 2021.
+Please migrate to a current, secure version of Python, listed below.

+## Supported Python versions
+This library aims to support and is [tested](https://travis-ci.org/CurrencyCloud/currencycloud-python) under the following Python implementations:
+-  CPython 3.5
+-  CPython 3.6
+-  CPython 3.7
+-  CPython 3.8

 ### Install via pip
 When pip is available, the distribution can be downloaded from PyPi and